Paolo Amoroso's Journal

 • local timeline

 When I came across a promising toot from these sources, I reviewed the author's profile for consistent posts with similar quality or themes.
-I discarded the profiles who toot only occasionally content matching my criteria and followed the others.
+I discarded the profiles who only occasionally toot content matching my criteria and followed the others.

 Now I'm following a dozen users.
 Although not many, these profiles are a good result after just a week.
 And the toots in my feed are enough for generating a compounding amount of relevant candidates to iterate the process.